The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 NEWS ANCHOR: Please explain more.

-JAMES: Imagine that you live on a planet with limited gravity.
-You have lived on this planet your entire life.
-On this planet, you are able to fly around, weightless.
-Now you visit another planet with abundant gravity.
-Because of this abundant gravity, you are unable to fly around in a weightless manner.
-You feel restricted so you desire to go back to the planet where you can fly around.
-Likewise, when individuals enter the Kingdom they encounter the natural force of love. . .
+JAMES: Imagine that you live on a planet that contains areas of limited gravity.
+On this planet, you are able to fly around weightless when you wish to visit these areas.
+Now you visit a second planet with considerable gravity in all locations.
+Because of the ever-present gravity on this second planet, you are never able to fly around in a weightless manner.
+You therefore feel restricted and desire to go back to the planet where you can fly around weightless when the mood strikes you.
+Likewise, when individuals enter the Kingdom they encounter the natural power of love. . .

 NEWS ANCHOR: (interrupting) So those who have an unloving manner will feel uncomfortable in the Kingdom.